GUIDE: HOW TO TRANSITION YOUR german shepherd FROM KIBBLE TO A RAW food DIET

 • Hi guys, Traci Needles, Nadelhaus German Shepherds.
 Today we're talking about Fido Fuels.
 We're trying to get some education to our clients and all of you out there looking for how do we start feeding raw.
 This will be a series on just educating people and helping you achieve the best health for your dogs.

 • First of all the typical amount of time that it takes to transition a healthy dog is about 10 days.
 You can actually transition for 30 days just depends on what your dog's temperament with their tummy is.
 If they have an upset tummy easily we're going to go extremely slow.
 We start with a very small amount of change.
 That small amount of change could be with your kibble.
-Kibble keep all of that in there and just add a little bit of your raw food.
+Keep all of that in there and just add a little bit of your raw food.
 You can add an egg, you can add some yogurt, you can add some goats milk, you can add many things.
 Anything that is real will help your dog be successful.

 • So a couple of things you might notice with your dog when you are transitioning from kibble to a raw food is somewhat of an eagerness to eat.
 The dogs are thrilled to be eating what they should have been eating all along.
 So you might have ravenous eating.
 You might have interesting breath.
 We hear that quite often our dog smells very different in its breath.
 That's normal um give the dog a chance to settle in with the new food and it will stop being so interesting and smell or different.
 Feeding your dog at the same time as you normally would: try to do that so the dog isn't confused even though you're changing your food you want to try and keep the same time frame that you're eating.